CloudLabsAI-Azure/azure-ai-agents-labs/gettingstarted.md

 # Getting Started with Your Azure-AI-Agents Workshop

 ### Overall Estimated Duration: 4 Hours

-### Overview
+## Overview

 This hands-on lab offers a comprehensive introduction to building AI agents using the Azure AI Agent Service SDK and Semantic Kernel.
 You will begin by creating AI agents with the Azure AI Agent Service and leveraging Semantic Kernel to orchestrate them in a multi-agent system.
 Throughout the lab, you will explore techniques for agent collaboration, automation, and task execution.
 By the end of this experience, you will have hands-on expertise in designing, deploying, and managing AI agents to build intelligent, scalable, and efficient AI-driven applications.

 ## Objective

-This lab is aimed to give learners hands-on experience with Azure OpenAI resources, deploy and explore models using the Completions and Chat playgrounds, and experiment with prompts, parameters, and code generation.
+This lab is aimed at giving learners hands-on experience with Azure OpenAI resources, deploying and exploring models using the Completions and Chat playgrounds, and experimenting with prompts, parameters, and code generation.
 By completing this lab

 Participants will learn: